jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2a-ndp.md

 - wages, or
 - profits.

 {{< s v="3" >}} The total annual produce of a country is divided as a revenue to its inhabitants.
-The total revenue of all its inhabitants can be divided into=
+The total revenue of all its inhabitants can be divided into:
 - a gross revenue, and
 - a net revenue.